Footpath (2003 film)

-Footpath is a 2003 Indian Hindi-language action crime thriller directed by Vikram Bhatt.
+Footpath is a 2003 Indian Hindi-language action crime drama film directed by Vikram Bhatt.
 The film stars Emraan Hashmi, Aftab Shivdasani, Bipasha Basu, Irrfan Khan, and Rahul Dev.
-This marked the debut of Hashmi with his voice being dubbed by Sharad Kapoor.
+This marked the debut of Hashmi with his voice being dubbed by Vikram Bhatt.
 The film is a remake of the 1998 Mahesh Bhatt film Angaarey, which is based on the American film State of Grace.

 Plot

 Arjun Singh and the Srivastav brothers, Raghu and Shekhar, are neighbors in a gang area in Pune.
 When Arjun's union leader father is killed, the brothers urge him to avenge his death.
 They get a sword, find the killers and kill them.
 While Jaati Hoon Main Plays From Karan Arjun in a bar while Raghu kidnaps a teacher.
 Arjun is the prime suspect in this homicide and the brothers get him to flee to Ghaziabad, where he begins a new life as a real estate agent, Mohan Kumar Sharma.
 Years later, Arjun returns to Pune and is welcomed with open arms by Raghu and Shekhar, who are now leading gangsters in their own right.
 Arjun also renews his romance with the estranged Srivastavs' sister, Sanjana.
 Sanjana would like Arjun and her brothers to straighten up, and Arjun agrees with her and he starts to work on Raghu, the more flexible of the two, and partially succeeds, especially since Raghu is romantically involved with a school-teacher, who will have nothing to do with him unless he gives up all criminal activity.
 Raghu is seriously considering going straight when Shekhar gives him the devastating news, that Arjun is not who he claims to be - but a plainclothes police officer, who is out to get them by hook or by crook.